Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

-The TIP4P/Ice ice growth rates of the basal and prism1 surfaces as a function of temperature are shown in Fig. \ref{envolution}d.
-The growth rates for the control mW model of these two surfaces are shown in Fig. \ref{rate}.
-The rates were averaged over three replicas for TIP4P/Ice and ten replicas for mW.
-The error bars indicated the standard deviations of the replicas.
+The TIP4P/Ice ice growth rates of the basal and prism1 surfaces as a function of temperature are shown in Fig.~\ref{envolution} d.
+The mW growth rates of these two surfaces are shown in Fig.~\ref{rate}.
+The rates were averaged over three replicas for TIP4P/Ice (four for 260 K and 265 K) and ten replicas for mW.
+The error bars indicate the standard deviations of the replicas.
 The crystallization rate shows a gradual increase and then a gradual decrease with temperature.
 It reaches a maximum of 260 K (TIP4P/Ice) and 240 K (mW) for both basal and prism surfaces.
-This is due to the interplay between the interface chemical potential and diffusion, which have opposite trends with temperature \cite{doi:10.1063/1.5103273} as explained in more detail below.
+This is due to the interplay between the interface chemical potential and diffusion, which have opposite trends with temperature \cite{Montero2019} as explained in more detail below.
 We observe differences between the temperature dependence of the growth rate of mW with respect to that of the TIP4P/Ice model.